Hornan7/Cardano-Constitution-MVG/README.md

 proposals with respect to a new constitution, and ensures that the in principle arbitrary semantic changes caused by enacting a hard-fork do not have unintended consequences in combination with other actions.

-The Constitutional Committee shall assemble at least once in every Year, and such Meeting location shall be determined unanimously by its members.
-No Constitutional Committee members shall have their cold keys in their possession when attending to these meetings.

 > This paragraph is repeated from the Constitutional Committee section above and does not directly relate to the elections process itself so should be stricken IMO. - Adam

 ### Section 6: Power and Duty of the Governance Bodies